 Hidden variables are the same as embedded variables, but instead of being placed throughout template text, they exist behind the scenes, waiting to capture data for purposes of filtering and reporting on your contract repository.

 Hidden variables are created in the Elements panel of the Template Editor.
-In the editor, click "Elements" at upper left to open the panel, then create hidden Variables as needed (you can also create hidden Party elements, but it's less common):
+In the editor, click "Elements" tab at upper right to open the panel, then create hidden Variables by selecting New.
+Fill in the relevant information.
+Since it won't be showing up in the contract, you can skip Display name.
+(You can also create hidden Party elements, but it's less common):

 What should I use hidden variables for?